zarch/amqtt/contributing.md

 poetry run amqtt_sub
 ```

-Or you can enter the virtual enviroment via:
+Or you can enter the virtual environment via:
 ```
 poetry shell
 ```